oscarlr/IGenotyper_depr/README.md

 ```
 ## Explanation of steps
 ### Phase
 In the first step `--phase`, the subreads and CCS reads are phased and aligned to the IGH specific reference.
 Each read has a read group annotation.
 A read group annotation of 1 and 2 corresponds to haplotype 1 and 2.
 The read group annotation of 0 corresponds to unassignable reads.
-In IGV, you can seperate these reads by left clicking and selecting group by `read group`
+In IGV, you can seperate these reads by left clicking and selecting group by read group.

 ### Assemble
 ### Detect
 ### Stats